mumumu/repos_file_update_checker/README.md

 ## File update checker on Mercurial Repository

-You can check specific file update history on Mercurial Repository.
+You can check specific file update history on Mercurial Repository and notify it via email.

 ## Motivation